demisto/content/Packs/CiscoSMA/Integrations/CiscoSMA/README.md

 ### cisco-sma-message-details-get
 ***
-Get more details on message.
+Get more details on the message.

 #### Base Command